kissmygritts/mitchellgritts/content/posts/2020-01-18-sf-working-with-lines/index.md

 Another quick way to get Highway 93 is to use a service like [CalTopo](caltopo.com).
 There is a really cool feature on this website that allows you draw lines on a map.
 As the lines are drawn they are snapped to a nearby feature.
 In this case, Highway 93.
 I could have done this, then exported the data as a GeoJSON and laoded it into R.

 Regardless, I'm proud that I figured out how to complete this problem in R. I often find that people are suprised when I tell them I do all my GIS work in R. I eventually walk back that statement to, all GIS tasks but really detailed cartography is possible in R. And I will stick by this statement for a very long time.
 R's spatial abilities are only going to improve as packages like `{sf}` improve.

+If you have any thoughts or improvements you can create an [issue on the repo for site](https://github.com/kissmygritts/kissmygritts).